JanFPV/lofar-RFI-detection/README.md

 The code under `lofarimaging/` comes from the upstream `lofarimaging` repository, but has been **extensively modified** to:

-- Add new functionalities for near-field imaging
+- Add new functionalities for near-field imaging, such as source tracking
 - Improve integration with real-time workflows
 - Support user-defined configuration during observation